kulttuuri/github-automatic-invitation-accept/README.md

 The script will run forever.
 It checks for invitations, accepts them and then sleeps for 30 seconds.
 Rinses and repeats.

-To deploy this to production, it would be probably best to use cronjob or process manager like [PM2](https://pm2.io).
+To deploy this to production, it would probably be best to use cronjob or process manager like [PM2](https://pm2.io), which can handle system restarts or crashes of the script.